CongLeSolutionX/MY_GRAPHIC_ASSETS/Designing_in_general/New_Mermaid_syntax.md

     }
 ```

+> [!TIP]
-You can also define transitions also between composite states:
+> You can also define transitions also between composite states

 ```mermaid-example